 I’m feeling a bit reflective.
-I haven’t felt that way for a while…or maybe it’s just been in my head and I haven’t let it out in a while.
-I’m on a bus in Morocco traveling between Cefchaouan and Tangier…a 4 hr bus ride from hell.
-It’s hot; extremely hot, the air conditioning isn’t working, we are on winding mountain passes, the bus is making odd noises, the sun is shining brightly through the windows as if it were superman with xray vision burning a hole in the flimsy curtain fabric.
+I haven’t felt that way for a while…or maybe it’s just been in my head and I haven’t let it out lately.
+I’m on a bus in Morocco traveling between Chefchaouen and Tangier…a 4 hour bus ride from hell.
+It’s hot; extremely hot, the air conditioning isn’t working, we are on winding mountain passes, the bus is making odd noises, the sun is shining brightly through the windows as if it were superman with x-ray vision burning a hole in the flimsy curtain fabric.
 I’ve been in a constant state of sweat all day, I smell bad.
-I’m wearing pants that I haven’t washed for 2 weeks, rode a camel in, and the zipper broke a week ago so they are held together by a safety pin.
+I’m wearing pants that I haven’t washed for 2 weeks, wore on a camel ride, and with a broken zipper held together by a safety pin for the past week.
 There are people puking around me.
-Admist all of this travel turmoil, I feel reflective.
+Amidst all of this travel turmoil, I feel reflective.

-How the hell did I go from a high end apartment in Manhattan, a posh lifestyle, to this?
+How the hell did I go from a high end posh apartment lifestyle in Manhattan to this?
 Actually there are tons of thoughts floating through my head as I listen to my “mellow” playlist on my ipod trying to tell my stomach to just hang in there.
 I’ve already taken Dramamine, but it hasn’t decided if it wants to work yet inside my tummy.
 I’m not really sure if this typing is helping or hurting the motion sickness.

 I think about my family, I wonder if they miss me at all.
 At times I do feel rather lonely out here, wondering what people are doing, if they think about me or even know where I’m at.
 I think about my mom and dad, I wonder if they will ever decide to come visit me on this adventure.
 I think about the fact that they have supported my crazy ideas and am grateful for that.
 I think about going home, and what that will be like again – taking that ride from the airport back into Manhattan.
 I think about sleeping in my own bed, seeing my apartment for the first time.
 I think about the Arabic family next to me knowing that this is just a few weeks of my life, but this is their life…this is normal to them.
 I wonder how much this bus trip cost them, I wonder if they are in as much pain as I am – and then realize they must be since they are vomiting from motion sickness.